Cyber Innovation Fellows Initiative

 CISA Cyber Innovation Fellows

-In May 2023, the Cybersecurity and Infrastructure Security Agency (CISA) started onboarding the first two of six individuals selected for the CISA Cyber Innovation Fellows Initiative.
+As of September 2023, the Cybersecurity and Infrastructure Security Agency (CISA) onboarded all six individuals selected for the CISA Cyber Innovation Fellows Initiative.
+Below are those individuals who are still completing their terms with CISA.

 Chris Hughes, Aquia